+Although you might think treating chronic pain without Opiates is difficult, there are options.
 Every year, millions of American suffer from chronic pain.
+As we know Opiates addiction is a serious crisis in America.
 Some of them go through severe headaches, neck pain, back pain, etc., while some are trying hard to recover from surgery, sports injuries and accidents.
 As long as treatments are considered, thousands of medical experts go for various medications that include power opiates.
 However, very few people are aware of the dangerous side effects of these drugs.
+To the point where individuals can get addicted and have to visit a drug a rehab.
 Among all, addiction is the greatest enemy.

 The good news is that several non-opiate treatments are available to treat pain that includes over-the-counter medications or prescription drugs like aspirin, ibuprofen and acetaminophen.
 Such therapies also include non-narcotic remedies like massages, yoga, and acupuncture.
 Fortunately, with the rise of tech, treatments with radio waves and electrical signals are also making their presence known.